Bolsonaro supporters storm Brazilian Congress

 - Published

-Supporters of Brazilian far-right ex-president Jair Bolsonaro have stormed Congress and police have used tear gas in an attempt to repel them.
+Supporters of Brazilian far-right ex-President Jair Bolsonaro have stormed Congress in the capital.

 The dramatic scenes came a week after left-wing veteran Luiz Inácio Lula da Silva's inauguration.

-Supporters of Mr Bolsonaro - who refuse to accept that he lost the election - broke through barriers and entered the building in the capital, Brasília.
+Supporters of Mr Bolsonaro - who refuse to accept that he lost the election - broke through barriers and entered the building in Brasília.

-Protesters - who smashed windows of the building - had been camping nearby.
+Police used tear gas but failed to repel the demonstrators, some of which smashed windows.

+Footage uploaded to social media also showed rioters storming the nearby presidential palace and the Supreme Court.

-Mr da Silva - better known as Lula - defeated Jair Bolsonaro in October's election.
+Mr Bolsonaro's supporters are calling for military intervention and the resignation of Mr da Silva - better known as Lula - who defeated his far-right rival in October's election.

+Many are drawing comparisons with the storming of the US Capitol on 6 January 2021 by supporters of Donald Trump, an ally of Mr Bolsonaro.

-In his inauguration speech, Lula vowed to rebuild a country in "terrible ruins".
+In his inauguration speech, he vowed to rebuild a country in "terrible ruins".

 He decried the policies of his predecessor, who went to the US to avoid the handover ceremony.